Domain Generalization in-the-Wild: Disentangling Classification from Domain-Aware Representations: Results and Discussion

 \textbf{Different components of CLIP-DCA. } We study the effect of the different components of CLIP-DCA, as shown in Table \ref{tab:method_ablation}.
 We isolate the use of domain descriptions from diffusion images to train the image domain head, the disentanglement loss between the class and domain heads to encourage invariance at the classifier, and the use of MLLM hidden states to encourage domain awareness in the text encoder.
 Simply introducing domain descriptions to make the image encoder aware of styles, without enforcing disentanglement at the classifier, shows only a marginal improvement over the FLYP baseline, suggesting that \textit{domain awareness alone is insufficient without a mechanism to disentangle classification from it}, as CLIP may otherwise struggle to disregard domain-specific features irrelevant to classification.
 When we incorporate the disentanglement loss to encourage domain invariance at the decision-making layer, even without explicit domain awareness in the text encoder, performance slightly improves.
 This is further evidence for our core hypothesis that enabling the model to disregard domain-specific features during classification is important.
 Attempting to make both encoders domain-aware without the disentanglement loss results in no improvement over the baseline, indicating that awareness without a mechanism for invariance can be ineffective for OOD data.
+To study the effect of the MLLM's scale, we replaced LLaVA-8B with Gemini-2.5-Pro and observed a marginal performance difference (see \Cref{tab:mllm_ablation} in the Appendix), suggesting our method's efficacy is not primarily dependent on the MLLM's size but rather on the disentanglement framework itself.
+These results strongly support our central hypothesis: the significant performance gain of our full method demonstrates that the \textbf{balance between domain awareness and disentangled invariance is the critical factor} for robust generalization in this challenging setting.